A colon polypectomy is the removal of

 In rare cases, larger polyps can cause troublesome symptoms, such as rectal bleeding, abdominal pain, and bowel irregularities.
 A polyp removal will relieve these symptoms.

 Complications are rare, but no procedure is completely free of risk.
-If you are planning to have a polypectomy, your doctor will review a list of possible complications, which may include: Damage to the colon wallBleedingInfectionAdverse reaction to the sedative
+If you are planning to have a polypectomy, your doctor will review a list of possible complications, which may include: Damage to the colon wallBleedingInfectionAdverse reaction to the anesthesia

 Factors that may increase the risk of complications include: SmokingType, size, and location of the polyp

-Patient factors, such as blood-clotting disorders, substance abuse, or other diseases like
+Patient factors, such as blood-clotting disorders, substance abuse, or chronic conditions like

 Your doctor will likely do the following: Physical exam and health history.Review of medications.Blood tests.